• Skip to primary navigation

 Udupi-Style Tomato Rasam

-Tomato rasam (Udupi saaru) is a delightfully tangy and spicy concoction that is often served with rice or savored as is.
-Learn how to make this simple yet tantalizing soup in your Instant Pot effortlessly.
+Tomato rasam (Udupi saaru) is a delightfully tangy and spicy concoction often served with rice or savored as is.
+Learn how to effortlessly make this simple yet tantalizing soup in your Instant Pot.

 Udupi rasam served in a glass bowl